working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 There are several ways to extend Kubernetes.
 All functionality in Kubernetes is build upon very nice and clean public APIs, or to say it with other words: There is no private API magic hidden somewhere.
-So lets look at two ways on how to extend kubernetes.
+So lets look at two ways on how to extend Kubernetes.

 Possible ways to go forward:
 - Adding a scheduler extender
 - Creating an operator/controller

-There are more ways to extend kubernetes, but these two ways will be the one we shall look at.
+There are more ways to extend Kubernetes, but these two ways will be the one we shall look at.
 Just for completeness you can as well also add another scheduler or change kubernetes itself.
 However these possibilities have some serious downsides.

 ### Adding a scheduler extender
 The kubernetes scheduler checks for certain requirements before it schedules a pod onto a node.
 Some of these requirements are hard requirements, like cpu, memory and number of pods.
-Other requirements are more soft, like if the pods are allowed to be packed together or in which AZ they are gonna run.
+Other requirements are more soft, like if the pods are allowed to be packed together or in which AZ they are going to run.
 All of those requirements are collected and points given to each node on how good they meet the requirements.
-The Node that fits best, gets chosen.
+The node that fits best, gets chosen.

 All of that are things the scheduler will do for you automatically, however it is also possible to give the cluster a `KubeSchedulerConfiguration` object that will tell the scheduler to also reach out to a service for additional point scoring.